la2050/archive/_projects/2016/the-robin-hoods-of-rubbish-are-building-steam-labs.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Quality improvement research
+project_description: >-
+  We inspire creative and critical thinking by allowing the students to create working head-sets, model homes with complex circuitry, robots, simple engines and more - out of clean, colorful items captured from manufacturers waste streams (that’s where the Rubbish comes in).
+Using this material rather than allowing it to head to landfill will also advance the notion of environmental stewardship in a generation of Los Angeles’ children.
 project_impact: >-
   ["College matriculation rates","District-wide graduation rates","Proficiency
   in English and Language Arts and Math","Student education pipeline"]